 You got Suzume Yasano as your lead character.
 A kind of “rough around the edges” type of high school girl from the countryside, who ends up having to transfer to Tokyo while her father goes to work overseas.
-And while in this new place it’s that this pure hearted girl ends up falling in love for the first time ever in her life.
+Not too outlandish.
+However it’s while in this new place that this pure hearted girl ends up falling in love for the first time ever in her life.
 Sounds pretty sweet right, except things become a little problematic because the person she falls for is non other than her homeroom teacher Shishio of all people.
+Oh Oh…

-Yeah lots of potential to get creepy there no doubt.
-Yet surprisingly, this doesn’t venture into that territory whatsoever.
+Yeah LOTS of potential to get creepy there no doubt.
+It got me feeling apprehensive at first.
+Yet surprisingly, this doesn’t venture into any dark type of territory whatsoever.
 Thank Goodness(helps that he’s a young and good-looking guy maybe? 😅 Just keeping it real with y’all lol).
-Meanwhile you also got her fellow classmate Mamura(who sits next to her) steadily falling for her to complicate her life even further.
+Later you also got her falling for her fellow classmate Mamura(who sits next to her) too.
+That’s right and he’s like her first friend there which only begins to complicate her life further.
+Personally I’m was team Mamura from the start.

-Ultimately it becomes a question of WHO between these two will our dorky Suzume choose in the end.
+Ultimately this film becomes a question of WHO between these two will our dorky Suzume choose in the end.
 The hot teach or the boy who shuts out all the girls(and is quick to blush) but begins opening to her.
 The guy who is chill and easy to talk to or the boy who does things to help her but is looked at as just being nice.
 Hmmm..?.Yes at the end of the day the main conflict boils down to this simple love triangle here.
+Very Slice of Life-y overall.

 But a funny thing about this before I go any further.
 For as much as I like this now, I had overlooked this film a couple of times prior. and for a solid reason too I think but I’ll get into it in a minute.
 It was cuz my friend was so insistent that I would love it, I finally had to relent and boy am I sure glad I did.
 This literally turned out to be right up my alley cuz it hit pretty much all the right check boxes for me: